SteOlivier/LamedalCore/README.md

 # LamedalCore
 Software done right.
-Quick start .NET Core library
+(This is a library of useful methods implemented on .NET Core that will give you a quick start.)

 * Project : https://sites.google.com/site/lamedalwiki/
 * LamedaL Nuget package: https://www.nuget.org/packages/LamedalCore/